gobridge/golangbridge.org/CONTRIBUTING.md

 # Maintainers

-The website is hosted on [Netlify](https://app.netlify.com/sites/gobridge-dot-org) (despite the name of the repository).
+The website is hosted on [Netlify](https://app.netlify.com/sites/gobridge-dot-org).

 Merges into the `master` branch are automatically rendered and deployed to golangbridge.org by Netlify.